 Social anxiety may sometimes be referred to as social phobia.
 It is described as an intense fear of social and performance situations and activities.
 Think here of a child who is terrified of getting on stage in front of many people during a play or skit.
-This type of disorder can lead to poor school performance and attendance, as well as the ability to socialize with peers and develop and maintain relationships.
+This type of disorder can lead to poor school performance and attendance and the ability to socialize with peers and develop and maintain relationships.

-A phobia is the intense, irrational fear of a specific object.
-Things such as a dog, or a particular situation, like swimming.
+A phobia is the intense, irrational fear of a specific object—things such as a dog, or a particular situation, like swimming.
 Fears are common in childhood and often go away.
 A phobia is diagnosed if the fear persists for at least six months and interferes with a child’s daily routine, such as refusing to play outdoors for fear of encountering a dog.
 Children will avoid situations or things that they fear.
 Or they endure them with anxious feelings, which may show up as crying, tantrums, clinging, avoidance, headaches, and stomachaches.
 Unlike adults, children do not usually recognize that their fear is irrational.
-So it is important as parents to recognize the behavior and support them.
+So parents need to recognize the behavior and support them.

 What to Look For?

 What ultimately led me to the doctor’s office was my mother’s instinct.
 I knew that something was not right and that my child was not simply trying to manipulate and be difficult just for the sake of doing so.
-I want parents to know that despite all of the google searching and experts discussing the topic, tapping into your own instincts is key.
+I want parents to know that tapping into their own instincts is key despite all of the google searching and experts discussing the topic.

 What makes identifying an anxiety disorder difficult to spot is the fact that the symptoms are often internal.
-Many children have trouble expressing anxiety as the source of their distress, so it is likely to show up in a variety of ways.
+Many children have trouble expressing anxiety as the source of their distress, so it is likely to show up in various ways.